History of the Haudenosaunee: 1670–1701

-Around 1670, the Iroquois drove the Siouan-speaking Mannahoac tribe out of the northern Virginia Piedmont region, and began to claim ownership of the territory.
-In 1672, they were defeated by a war party of Susquehannock, and the Iroquois appealed to the French Governor Frontenac for support:
+Around 1670, the Haudenosaunee drove the Manahoac out of the northern Virginia Piedmont region, and began to claim ownership of the territory.
+In 1672, they were defeated by a war party of Susquehannock, and the Haudenosaunee appealed to the French Governor Frontenac for support:

 It would be a shame for him to allow his children to be crushed, as they saw themselves to be ... they not having the means of going to attack their fort, which was very strong, nor even of defending themselves if the others came to attack them in their villages.

-Some old histories state that the Iroquois defeated the Susquehannock but this is undocumented and doubtful.
-In 1677, the Iroquois adopted the majority of the Iroquoian-speaking Susquehannock into their nation.
+Some old histories state that the Haudenosaunee defeated the Susquehannock but this is undocumented and doubtful.
+In 1677, the Haudenosaunee adopted the majority of the Iroquoian-speaking Susquehannock into their nation.

-In January 1676, the Governor of New York colony, Edmund Andros, sent a letter to the chiefs of the Iroquois asking for their help in King Philip's War, as the English colonists in New England were having much difficulty fighting the Wampanoag led by Metacom.
-In exchange for precious guns from the English, an Iroquois war party devastated the Wampanoag in February 1676, destroying villages and food stores while taking many prisoners.
+In January 1676, the Governor of the New York colony, Edmund Andros, sent a letter to the chiefs of the Haudenosaunee asking for their help in King Philip's War, as the English colonists in New England were having much difficulty fighting the Wampanoag led by Metacom.
+In exchange for precious guns from the English, a Haudenosaunee war party devastated the Wampanoag in February 1676, destroying villages and food stores while taking many prisoners.

-By 1677, the Iroquois formed an alliance with the English through an agreement known as the Covenant Chain.
-By 1680, the Iroquois Confederacy was in a strong position, having eliminated the Susquehannock and the Wampanoag, taken vast numbers of captives to augment their population, and secured an alliance with the English supplying guns and ammunition.
+By 1677, the Haudenosaunee allied with the English through an agreement known as the Covenant Chain.
+By 1680, the Haudenosaunee Confederacy was in a strong position, having eliminated the Susquehannock and the Wampanoag, taken vast numbers of captives to augment their population, and secured an alliance with the English supplying guns and ammunition.
 Together the allies battled to a standstill the French and their allies the Hurons, traditional foes of the Confederacy.
-The Iroquois colonized the northern shore of Lake Ontario and sent raiding parties westward all the way to Illinois Country.
-The tribes of Illinois were eventually defeated, not by the Iroquois, but by the Potawatomi.
+The Haudenosaunee colonized the northern shore of Lake Ontario and sent raiding parties westward all the way to Illinois Country.
+The tribes of Illinois were eventually defeated, not by the Haudenosaunee, but by the Potawatomi.

-In 1679, the Susquehannock, with Iroquois help, attacked Maryland's Piscataway and Mattawoman allies.
+In 1679, the Susquehannock, with Haudenosaunee help, attacked Maryland's Piscataway and Mattawoman allies.
 Peace was not reached until 1685.
 During the same period, French Jesuit missionaries were active in Iroquoia, which led to a voluntary mass relocation of many Haudenosaunee to the St. Lawrence valley at Kahnawake and Kanesatake near Montreal.
-It was the intention of the French to use the Catholic Haudenosaunee in the St. Lawrence valley as a buffer to keep the English-allied Haudenosaunee tribes, in what is now upstate New York, away from the center of the French fur trade in Montreal.
+The French intended to use the Catholic Haudenosaunee in the St. Lawrence valley as a buffer to keep the English-allied Haudenosaunee tribes, in what is now upstate New York, away from the center of the French fur trade in Montreal.
 The attempts of both the English and the French to make use of their Haudenosaunee allies were foiled, as the two groups of Haudenosaunee showed a "profound reluctance to kill one another".
-Following the move of the Catholic Iroquois to the St. Lawrence valley, historians commonly describe the Iroquois living outside of Montreal as the Canadian Iroquois, while those remaining in their historical heartland in modern upstate New York are described as the League Iroquois.
+Following the move of the Catholic Haudenosaunee to the St. Lawrence valley, historians commonly describe the Haudenosaunee living outside of Montreal as the Canadian Haudenosaunee, while those remaining in their historical heartland in modern upstate New York are described as the League Haudenosaunee.